 \subsection{Magnetar B Fields, Initial Spin Periods, and $P-\dot{P}$ Evolution}

-The origin of magnetar magnetic fields is not obvious, with various evidence both favoring and disfavoring the competing `fossil field' and dynamo generation hypotheses \citep{spr2008}. \cite{dun1992} proposed that fast initial spin periods $P_{0} \sim 1$~ms could generate magnetar strength magnetic fields through a dynamo mechanism, and proto-NS simulations also suggest that a convective dynamo can amplify NS dipole magnetic fields to $10^{15}$~G \citep{whi2022}.
+The origin of magnetar magnetic fields is not obvious, with various evidence both favoring and disfavoring the competing `fossil field' and dynamo generation hypotheses \citep{spr2008}. \cite{dun1992} proposed that fast initial spin periods $P_{0} \sim 1$~ms, could generate magnetar-strength magnetic fields through a dynamo mechanism, and protoneutron star simulations also suggest that a convective dynamo can amplify neutron star dipole magnetic fields to $10^{15}$~G \citep{whi2022}.
 However, \cite{vink2006} measured the forward shock radii $r_s$, ages $\tau$, and ISM densities $\rho$ of three SNRs hosting magnetars 1E 1841$-$045, 1E 2259+586, and SGR 0526$-$66.
 They calculated the explosion energies using the standard Sedov solution

 and found typical SNR energies $E_{\rm SN} \sim 10^{51}$~erg.
-They concluded that if these three magnetars were born with $P_{0} < 5$~ms, then most of the initial rotational energy seems to have not affected their surrounding SNRs.
+They concluded that if these three magnetars were born with $P_{0} < 5$~ms, then most of the initial rotational energy seems not to have affected their surrounding SNRs.

 Figure \ref{fig:ppot} shows \psr's possible trajectories (shaded gray) through the $P$-$\dot{P}$ diagram consistent with the constraints derived in Figure \ref{fig:n_vs_tau}.
 These trajectories correspond to the red curve in the right panel of Figure \ref{fig:n_vs_tau}, with $2.0 \lesssim n \lesssim2.5$ and $\tau_{\rm SD} \lesssim 100$~yr, and \psr's spin-down measured dipole B field increasing over time.
 All $P$-$\dot{P}$ trajectories pass close by the positions of PSR J1846$-$0258 in SNR Kes 75 and Swift J1834.9$-$0846, both magnetars with PWNe \citep{got2000,you2012,you2016}.
-PSR J1846$-$0258's braking index been measured to vary from $n=2.65 \pm 0.01$ before an outburst to $n = 2.16 \pm 0.13$ post-outburst \citep{liv2011}, indicating it is \emph{currently} moving roughly parallel to the $P-\dot{P}$ trajectories indicated for \psr.
-Evidence of magnetar trajectories through the $P$-$\dot{P}$ diagram with $n <3$ have been derived from proper motion measurements directed away from assumed birth locations in massive star cluster, with $n\sim1.8$ for SGR 1806$-$20 and $n\sim1.2$ for SGR 1900+14 \citep{ten2012}.
+PSR J1846$-$0258's braking index has been measured to vary from $n=2.65 \pm 0.01$ before an outburst to $n = 2.16 \pm 0.13$ post-outburst \citep{liv2011}, indicating it is \emph{currently} moving roughly parallel to the $P-\dot{P}$ trajectories indicated for \psr.
+Evidence of magnetar trajectories through the $P$-$\dot{P}$ diagram with $n <3$ have been derived from proper motion measurements directed away from assumed birth locations in massive star clusters, with $n\sim1.8$ for SGR 1806$-$20 and $n\sim1.2$ for SGR 1900+14 \citep{ten2012}.